 Authority: 42 U.S.C.
 6831–6832, 6834–6835; 42 U.S.C.
 7101 et seq.

-2. In § 433.1, paragraph (c) is added to read as follows:
+2. In § 433.1, paragraph (b) is added to read as follows:

 § 433.1 Purpose and scope.

-* * * * * (c) This part also establishes a maximum allowable fossil fuel-generated energy consumption standard for new Federal buildings that are commercial and multi-family high-rise residential buildings and major renovations to Federal buildings that are commercial and multi-family high-rise residential buildings, for which design for construction began on or after [Insert date one year after date of publication in the Federal register].
+* * * * * (b) This part also establishes a maximum allowable fossil fuel-generated energy consumption standard for new Federal buildings that are commercial and multi-family high-rise residential buildings and major renovations to Federal buildings that are commercial and multi-family high-rise residential buildings, for which design for construction began on or after [date one year after date of publication in the Federal register].

+* * * * *

 3. In § 433.2:

 a.
-Add in alphabetical order, the definitions of “Combined heat and power (CHP) system,” “District energy system,” “Fiscal year (FY),” and “Power purchase agreement (PPA)” and
+Add in alphabetical order, the definitions of “Combined heat and power (CHP) system,” “Construction cost,” “District energy system,” “Fiscal year (FY),” “Major renovation,” “Power purchase agreement (PPA),” and “Renewable energy certificate”;

 b.
-Revise the definition of “Proposed Building.”
+Revise the definition of “Multi-family high-rise residential building,” “New Federal building” and “Proposed building”; and